junseoDS/Udacity/IntroductiontoSQL/2_2JoinQ&A.md

+## Your First JOIN

+  SELECT orders.*
+  FROM orders
+  JOIN accounts
+  ON orders.account_id = accounts.id

 Q1.
 Provide a table for all web_events associated with account name of Walmart.
 There should be three columns.
 Be sure to include the primary_poc, time of the event, and the channel for each event.
 Additionally, you might choose to add a fourth column to assure only Walmart events were chosen.